 Lack of financial knowledge is the main reason for insufficient funds for retirement. we need to invest in the right funds to get enough returns to cope with the rising cost of living.

 - Investing in assets to generate income in future

 4. Financial Terms

-For most of us, financials terms always come as a question mark.
+For most of us, financial terms always come as a question mark.
 Though we have a brief understanding of 401K and IRA, we lack deep knowledge.

 Terms like mutual funds, bonds, and stock markets have a deep impact on our finances.
 It’s a must to understand the working of the stock market and the factors affecting stock prices.

-The types of mutual funds, bonds and certificate of deposits (CD) available in financial markets.
-Some financial products are complex like the fixed and variable annuity.
+The types of mutual funds, bonds, and certificates of deposits (CD) are available in financial markets.
+Some financial products are complex like fixed and variable annuity.